Concentration and moles for SQA Higher Chemistry

 Avogadro's constant: 1 mole = 6.02 x 10²³ atoms/molecules/protons.
 To convert from moles to atoms (or reverse) use Avogadro's constant.
 Moles can also be calculated by using the pyramid (mass = moles x RFM).

 The mole ratio is the ratio between the amount of moles in the compounds of a reaction.
-The mole ratio can be used as a conversion factor between reactants nd products, and can be worked out by looking at the coefficients in front of
+The mole ratio can be used as a conversion factor between reactants and products, and can be worked out by looking at the coefficients in front of the formulae of the compounds.

 End of page